 Dubai Marina is an artificial canal city, built along a two-mile (3 km) stretch of Persian Gulf shoreline.
 When the entire development is complete, it will accommodate more than 120,000 people in residential towers and villas.

-It’s built around the largest man-made marina in the world and contains a number of top restaurants as well as outdoor recreation and entertainment complexes.
-The towers and residences that house the expats who flock here are some of the world’s tallest apartment buildings.
+It is built around the largest man-made marina in the world and contains a number of top restaurants as well as outdoor recreation and entertainment complexes.
+The towers and residences that house the expats who move here are some of the world’s tallest apartment buildings.

 In a city that’s full of awe-striking buildings, Dubai Marina stands out as the home to some of Dubai’s newest and most fascinating buildings and attractions where visitors can relax in comfort and luxury along the waterfront.

 One of the best ways to see Dubai Marina is simply to walk around it: the marina area has been built with several kilometres of walkways.
 Throughout the day and night, visitors flock to Dubai Marina for its outstanding selection of restaurants, cafes and shops or to hire a yacht to enjoy a cruise around the area.

 Dubai Marina looks particularly impressive when illuminated at night.

 For more information about Dubai & Dubai Marina: